 Another requirement is you must not pay any premiums to maintain the account in force.

-When considering whether to make a policy transfer as a gift, it’s important to look at the tax implications.
-If the value of the transferred assets is more than $15,000 and ends up being taxable, taxes will be assessed and due at the time of death.
+When considering whether to make a policy transfer as a gift, it’s essential to consider the tax implications.
+For example, if the value of the transferred assets is more than $15,000 and ends up taxable, taxes will be assessed and due at the time of death.

 Are Life Insurance Premiums Tax-Deductible?